The General Data Protection Regulation (GDPR) came into force on May 25th, 2018 and it affects your photography

-As is the case now, you also need to continue to give subscribers the opportunity to opt-out.
+You also need to give subscribers the opportunity to opt-out.
 And you must ensure to immediately delete their data if they do opt-out.

-If you aren’t sure, or can’t prove, that people on your current marketing database or mailing list gave their informed consent, and this is the key point – to GDPR-required standards – you’ll need to get them to re-opt into receiving marketing communications from you.
+If you aren’t sure, or can’t prove, that people on your current marketing database or mailing list gave their informed consent, and this is the key point – to the recently-introduced GDPR-required standards – you’ll need to get them to re-opt in to receiving marketing communications from you.

 So, if you haven’t already done so, now is a good time to review your current data processes;

 - to document what data you are keeping,